Why is National Civil Service Day celebrated on 21 April?

-As we know that Civil Service is the service which is responsible for the public administration of the government of the country.
-It does not include legislative, judiciary and military personnel.
+As we know that Civil Service is the service that is responsible for the public administration of the government of the country.
+It does not include legislative, judiciary, and military personnel.
 Let us tell you that the civil service members do not take any pledge to any political ruling party but are the executioners of the policies of the ruling political party.

 Civil Service word date back to the British time when British East India Company civilian staffs involved in administrative jobs and were known as 'Public Servants'.
 Its foundation has been laid by Warren Hastings and later more reforms were done by Charles Cornwallis and so he was known as the "Father of Civil Services in India".

-Now let us study, why 21 April is celebrated as National Civil Service Day?
+Why is 21 April celebrated as National Civil Service Day?

-Its origin is related to the 1947 year when on 21st April Sardar Vallabh Bhai Patel, Home Member, Parliament inaugurated the All India Services.
-While addressing the probationary officers at the All India Administrative Service Training School at Metcalfe House, Delhi he delivered a powerful speech and empowered the Civil Servants to adopt the true role of national service leaving behind the past experience.
+Its origin is related to the 1947 year when on 21st April Sardar Vallabh Bhai Patel, Home Minister of Independent India addressed the probationary officers at the All India Administrative Service Training School at Metcalfe House, Delhi.
+He delivered a powerful speech and empowered the Civil Servants to adopt the true role of national service leaving behind the past experience.
 In his speech he referred to civil servants as the 'steel frame of India'.
 The first such function was held in Vigyan Bhawan, New Delhi on 21 April, 2006.
 So, since 2006 it has been celebrated as National Civil Service Day on 21 April.
 On this day the Prime Minister's Awards for Excellence in Public Administration are also given.